CliMA/ClimaCore.jl/docs/src/examples.md

 ### Deformation Flow with Flux Limiters

-The 3D sphere advection/transport example in [`examples/hybrid/sphere/limiters_deformation_flow.jl`](https://github.com/CliMA/ClimaCore.jl/tree/main/examples/hybrid/sphere/limiters_deformation_flow.jl) demonstrates the application of flux limiters, namely [`QuasiMonotoneLimiter`](https://clima.github.io/ClimaCore.jl/previews/PR729/api/#ClimaCore.Limiters.QuasiMonotoneLimiter), in a hybrid 3D spherical domain.
-It also demonstrates the usage of the high-order upwinding scheme in the vertical direction, called [`Upwind3rdOrderBiasedProductC2F`](@ref).
+The 3D sphere advection/transport example in [`examples/hybrid/sphere/deformation_flow.jl`](https://github.com/CliMA/ClimaCore.jl/tree/main/examples/hybrid/sphere/deformation_flow.jl) demonstrates the application of flux limiters in the horziontal direction, namely [`QuasiMonotoneLimiter`](https://clima.github.io/ClimaCore.jl/previews/PR729/api/#ClimaCore.Limiters.QuasiMonotoneLimiter), in a hybrid 3D spherical domain.
+It also demonstrates the usage of the flux-corrected transport in the vertical direction; by default, it uses `FCTZalesak`.

 #### Equations and discretizations

-This test case is a slight modification of the one in [`examples/hybrid/sphere/limiters_deformation_flow.jl`](https://github.com/CliMA/ClimaCore.jl/tree/main/examples/hybrid/sphere/deformation_flow.jl), which does not exhibit flux limiters.
-The original test case can be found in Section 1.1 of [Ullrich2012DynamicalCM](@cite).
+The original test case (without limiters or flux-corrected transport) is specified in Section 1.1 of [Ullrich2012DynamicalCM](@cite).

 #### Mass

 Follows the continuity equation